davecao/networkz/README.md

 ## Usage

     networkz -h

 General options:

--V, --version        Show the version number.
+  -V, --version    Show the version number
--i, --infile arg     The input data file.
+  -i, --infile     The input data file.
 Only the tsv format is supported now.
--o, --outfile arg    The output file of clusters in text format.
-Default is 'o_graphviz.gv'.
+  -o, --outfile    The output file of clusters in text format.
+Default
+                   is 'o_graphviz.gv'.
--c, --column arg     The column name in the input file.
-Default is 'tpm'
--g, --graph          Output the graph to a file in the graphviz format if true.
+  -c, --column     The column name in the input file.
+Default is 'tpm' -g, --graph      Output the graph to a file in the graphviz format if true.
   -h, --help       print help info.

 Graph options:

--v, --verbose        The extra verbose.
+  -v,--verbose     The extra verbose.
--t, --threshold arg  The threshold between two vertices which are linked
+  -t,--threshold   The threshold between two vertices which are linked
                    by an edge if the distance less than it. default is 0.
+  -d,--distance    The distance type(string): 'city' for city-block,
--n, --title arg      The title of the graph used to label the png file.
+                   'corr' for pearson correlation coefficient -n,--title       The title of the graph used to label the png file.
-                          Default is Gene Expression Network.
+                   Default is `Gene Expression Network`.